FeralAI/o2ptweaks.app/docs/JAMESDSP.md

 ### Drawbacks:
 * On some devices, the audio output latency may increase by up to 70ms when using JamesDSP.

-Anecdotally, there is a marginal impact on latency for the Odin 2 Portal. (needs verification)
+Anecdotally, there is a negligible impact on latency for the Odin2 Portal.

 ### Configuring JamesDSP for the Odin 2 Portal

 1. Open JamesDSP Manager
 2. Tap the cog icon in the lower/left side of the screen to enter the Settings page
 3. Select "Backup and restore > Restore backup"
-4. Browse to your internal storage "Downloads" folder (/storage/emulated/0/Downloads) and select the file named jamesdsp_backup_o2ptweaks.tar.gz, which was copied during the JamesDSP installation.
+4. Browse to your internal storage "Downloads" folder (/storage/emulated/0/Download) and select the file named jamesdsp_backup_o2ptweaks.tar.gz, which was copied during the JamesDSP installation.
 5. When prompted, choose to do a Clean restore

 This EQ backup only targets the internal speakers.
 You can create profiles for other output devices in the JamesDSP manager when they are connected.